 The extent to which your managerial services are bundled is dependent on the contract you hold with your owners.
 As long as all parties agree, you can ‘bundle’ or ‘itemise’ any of your services.
 E.g. you may choose to bundle your management, marketing and merchant fees, while keeping all other costs individually itemised on your owners’ statements.

-Your business should have management software with an in-built trust accounting functionality.
+Your management rights business should have software with an in-built trust accounting functionality.
 Most trust-accounting systems will allow you to set-up custom tariffs which can cater for any bundled or non-bundled revenue structure.
 The most powerful systems however will also provide you with the tools necessary to forecast your future revenue and profit accurately.
 Note that these forecasts will be more reliable if you don’t have a bundled revenue structure, but we’ll talk about that more later on.

 Deregulation always opens up new opportunities within an industry, and we have certainly seen this within the accommodation industry in recent years.
 The Property Occupations Act (POA) was introduced at the end of 2014, effectively deregulating commission structures by removing commission caps and revoking agent disclosure requirements[i].
 While bundling has been around for a very long time, the POA has opened the flood gate for what charges can be included in the ‘bundle’.